-Mr. Goodrich also utilizes his regulatory skills to assist higher education clients.
-As a member of the firm’s education team, Mr. Goodrich has advised multiple higher education institutions on issues relating to Department of Education (DOE) regulations, including DOE’s ban on incentive compensation.
+In addition, Mr. Goodrich utilizes his regulatory skills to assist the firm's higher education clients.
+As a member of Holland & Knight's Education Team, he has represented multiple higher education institutions in connect with appeals of Final Audit Determinations issued by the U.S. Department of Education (ED).
+He also regularly advises institutions on various issues relating to ED regulations, including ED's ban on incentive compensation.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.